stroemlind/loppan/README.md

 * Infromation on how to use the clear function and import was found on [GeeksforGeeks](https://www.geeksforgeeks.org/clear-screen-python/) and my mentor Tim Nelson
 * Infromation on how to use Try/Except in code was found on [Tutorialbrain](https://www.tutorialbrain.com/python-try-except/)
 * More infromation on how to use Try/Except in code was found on [W3Schools](https://www.w3schools.com/python/python_try_except.a)
-* How to import and use the sys.exit function was given by Time Nelson during a mentor call.
+* How to import and use the sys.exit function was given by Tim Nelson during a mentor call.
 * Information on how to use enumerate() was found on [Realpython](https://realpython.com/python-enumerate/)
 * Information on how to import time and use the time.sleep() function was provided by Tim Nelson during a mentor call.